-• Municipalities are required to complete moderate-income housing plans every five years; in their plans, each city has recommended implementing at least nine potential strategies.
+Municipalities are required to complete moderate-income housing plans every five years; in their plans, each city has recommended implementing at least nine potential strategies.
 However, information on implementation of these strategies was not provided.
-No affordable housing projects have been recently developed within half a mile of the corridor but there have been recent developments elsewhere in the municipalities.
+No new affordable housing projects have been recently developed within half a mile of the corridor meeting the 60 percent AMI threshold, but there have been recent developments elsewhere in the municipalities, and one preservation project in West Valley City station area.